Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Preliminaries

-Most implementations choose the parameters $\theta$ based on manual tuning and assume that $h_i$ is a valid CBF that can be satisfied at all states.
-However, this assumption is in general not true, and system trajectories may violate the above constraints even in presence of unbounded control inputs.
-Even when constraints do remain feasible, they may not allow desirable performance.
-Moreover, most works do not consider multiple constraints.
+Most implementations choose the parameters $\theta$ based on manual tuning and assume that $h_i$ are valid CBF that can be satisfied simultaneously at all states.
+However, this assumption is not true in general, and system trajectories may violate the above constraints even in presence of unbounded control inputs.
+Even when constraints do remain feasible, they may not allow desirable performance and there exists no automatic tuning procedure for $\theta$.
 The following example shows how even in simple scenarios, having multiple constraints can lead to infeasibility in future.

-\begin{example} Consider the motion of an autonomous car modeled as one-dimensional integrator system $\dot{x}=u$.
+\begin{example} Consider the motion of an autonomous car modeled as one-dimensional integrator system $\dot{x}=u$ with state $x$ and velocity input $u$.
 Now consider a common road scenario in which the car is caught between two vehicles.
-The vehicle in front is moving slower than the vehicle at back and therefore the safe set, described as no collision zone between the vehicles is shrinking with time and vanishes in future.
+The vehicle in front is moving slower than the vehicle at back and therefore the safe set, described as no collision zone between the vehicles, is shrinking with time and vanishes in future.
 The objective is to stay safe for maximum possible time.
 Let the shrinking set be given by the constraint $x\geq t$, and $x\leq 1+c t$ where $t$ is time and $c<1$ is a constant.
-We can encode these two constraints with two barrier functions $h_1 = x - t$, $h_2 = 1 + c t-x$ and solve the following optimization problem
+We can encode these two constraints with two barrier functions $h_1 = x - t$, $h_2 = 1 + c t-x$ and solve the following optimization problem \eqn{